simirian/nvim-manager/README.md

 #### Workspace Spec

 The workspace plugin is useless without any configured workspaces.
+If running setup with a table of workspaces, you should include each workspace spec should be included in a list like table.
+If running setup with `workspaces = "MODULE_NAME"` then there should be a folder in your neovim configuration `nvim/lua/MODULE_NAME/`, which contains workspace modules that each return a workspace spec to be loaded.
-An example project specification will all options filled out with stubs looks like the following:
+An example workspace specification with all options filled out with stubs looks like the following:

 ```lua
 local workspace = {